Frequently Asked Questions

 3. PRACTICE DRIVING BETWEEN LESSONS

-You must practice driving between lessons with a California licensed driver over the age of 25 years.
+Minors must practice driving between lessons with a California licensed driver over the age of 25 years.
 This person must be seated next to you, awake and not under the influence of drugs and or alcohol.
 Supervised practice must include no less than 50 hours of drive time, including 10 hours at night.
 It does not include the 6 hours with licensed instructor.
-Keep the written log we provide (during your first lesson) of your driving hours and bring it to each lesson.
+Keep the written log we provide during your first lesson of your driving hours and bring it to each lesson.

 Do not just drive to school and back and in familiar areas over and over again.
 New drivers need exposure to new situations to help them develop their visual search pattern, timing and judgment, and ability to anticipate other roadway users.
-Driving takes practice, just like math,sports, music, art or any other skill.
+Driving takes practice, just like math, sports, music, art or any other skill.
 The 50 hours practice are critical for new drivers to develop their driving skills.
-There are skills involved with driving that nobody can teach.
-The new driver has to develop them as they drive.
-(Ex: Do I have time to turn left ifo the oncoming vehicle?
-Do I have space enough to change lanes ifo the vehicle I see in my left mirror?
-What is that skateboarder going to do next?
-Who goes first at this busy 4-way stop?
-Is it safe to enter the freeway ifo this big rig in the lane to my left?)
 After your third driving lesson, you will receive a Driver Training Completion Certificate (gold).
-(There is a $20 reissue fee if you lose a certificate.)

 4. DRIVER’S LICENSE